chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/docs/dataset_config_validate.md

 source .venv/bin/activate  # activate the virtualenv
-python3 -m pip install poetry  # Install the poetry package manager poetry install  # Use poetry to install this package's dependencies
+python3 -m pip install poetry  # Install the poetry package manager poetry install  # Use poetry to install this package's dependencies cd ../ingestion_tools/  # Move to the ingestion_tools directory poetry install  # Use poetry to install this package's dependencies
 ```

 ## Running the script